dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 ## General description of the Angular app

-The authentication and API authorization support in the Angular template resides in its own Angular module in the *ClientApp\src\api-authorization* directory.
+The authentication and API authorization support in the Angular template resides in its own Angular module in the *ClientApp/src/api-authorization* directory.
 The module is composed of the following elements:

 * 3 components:
   * `login.component.ts`: Handles the app's login flow.